aspose-3d/Aspose.3D-API-References/english/net/aspose.threed.utilities/fvector2/equals/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | obj | Object |  |

+### Return Value

+True if input is a vector and all components are equal.

 ### See Also